Palazzo Pallavicini at Via San Felice: History

-Alamandini.
+Alamandini, before it was purchased by Gian Luca Pallavicini in 1765.
 The left (east) part of the facade was reconstructed in 1788 based on designs of Alessandro Amadesi.

 The baroque staircase was designed circa 1690 by Luigi Casoli.
 The interior has a grand salon frescoed in 1690 by Giovanni Antonio Burrini.
-It also has some late 18th century decorations commissioned between 1789 and 1792 by Giuseppe Pallavicini, and completed by the Flaminio Minozzi, Francesco Pedrini, Vincenzo Martinelli, Giovanni Antonio Valliani, S. Barozzi, with stuccoes by Giuseppe Rossi.
+It also has some late 18th century decorations commissioned between 1789 and 1792 by Giuseppe Pallavicini, and completed by Flaminio Minozzi, Filippo Pedrini, Vincenzo Martinelli, Giuseppe Antonio Valliani and Serafino Barozzi, with stuccoes by Giacomo Rossi.

 On March 26, 1770, in the palace's Sala della Musica, a young Amadeus Mozart performed here.